Eremiell/ld40/README.md

 ## Links

+* Grab the [resources](https://drive.google.com/open?id=1MTkUZXlPov5NIWl9WGfIDkgVNQalYMW7) (unpack the archive such as the res directory is in the same place as your binary)
 * Follow the development on [Trello](https://trello.com/b/qFf9vUcw/ld40).
 * Watch the development stream on [Picarto](https://picarto.tv/Eremiell).
 * Come chat with us to [Discord](https://discord.gg/NX2jkPw).